Open Access Funding

 University Open Access Fund

-Research Councils UK (RCUK) have allocated funding to the University of Westminster to assist with the payment of APCs.
-Funds are targeted primarily to RCUK grant holders but other applicants will also be considered subject to availability of funding.
+Research Councils UK (now UKRI) allocated funding to the University of Westminster to assist with the payment of APCs.
+Funds are targeted primarily to RCUK/UKRI Council grant holders but other applicants will also be considered subject to availability of funding.
 All research active staff are entitled to apply.
-As these funds are limited, applications must be made to the University’s Gold OA Panel via your Faculty Research Director.
+As these funds are limited, applications must be made via your College Research Director.
 Please use this form (login required) to do so.

 The Wellcome Trust